z3ht/haunted-tiles/README.md

 Tyler Technologies Coding Competition Fall 2020

 ### Structure:
-API executes on port `8421`.
+The Haunted Tiles API executes on port `8421`.
 Ensure no other processes are using this port on the host machine.

 `web` contains frontend code (executed by the client)